Sign up for our daily recaps of the ever-changing search marketing landscape.

 - Google: Images

 - SEO: Image Search

 - SEO: Video Search

 Search engines are increasing trying to show direct answers within their search results.
-Questions like “why is the sky blue” or “how old is Barack Obama” might give you the answer without needing to click to a web page.
+Questions like “why is the sky blue” or “how old is the president” might give you the answer without your needing to click to a web page.